 Production designers may not be as well-known outside the film industry as directors, writers, and producers, but aspiring filmmakers learn very quickly that movies can never go from idea to the big screen without a talented production designer.
-If you’re a creative person with sharp visual awareness and great design skills, this career path might be perfect for you.
-To help you explore this option, here we’ll answer the first important question when considering production design: What exactly does a production designer do?
+If you’re the creative type with sharp visual awareness and great design skills, the role of production designer might be perfect for you.
+To help you explore this option, here we’ll answer the first important question when considering entering the field: What exactly does a production designer do?

 There On Day One

 As the head of the art department, the production designer is in charge of making sure each shooting location is perfect, prepared, and on point with the vision of the film.
 Film is a language of visual storytelling, and so the visuals captured by the camera matter immensely.
 Your locations, sets, costumes, lights, etc. all work together to create a world on screen, and this world is a crucial part of telling your film’s story.
 Having an incredible script and cast of actors onboard won’t be enough if what the audience will be looking at doesn’t tell a cohesive story.
-This is why the production designer’s job starts during pre-production alongside the director and producer of the project.
-The production designer takes the writer’s work, the director’s vision, and the producer’s plan, and synthesizes it into a visual story.
+That is why the production designer’s job starts during pre-production alongside the director and producer of the project: to take the writer’s work, the director’s vision, and the producer’s plan, and synthesizes them all into a compelling visual story.